07Zuko/marcus/README.md

 ## Usage

 1. Register an account or log in
-2. Use the chat interface to talk with Racho AI
+2. Use the chat interface to talk with Marcus AI
 3. Create goals and break them down into tasks
 4. Log your activities and mood
 5. Review insights generated from your data